xinucode/PyCALQ/README.md

 ```

 Then, open `pycalq.py` and add the task to `DEFAULT_TASKS`, `TASK_MAP`, and `TASK_DOC` in the same manner as the current tasks.
 If the task uses sigmond mcobshandler to manage data and memory, add the task to `SIGMOND_TASKS` and update the `dependencies` and `raw_data_dependence` variables at the top of `fvspectrum/sigmond_project_handler.py` accordingly.

+## To Do

+Items that need to be fixed:
+ - Spectrum task: the estimates for interacting and noninteracting need to be separated because they occasionally have the same channel name.
+ - spectrum task: the fits to nonzero momentum single hadrons do not need to be calculated unless calculating the operator overlaps. if operator overlaps are turned off, then do not calculate these fits.

+Desired updates:
+ - internal setup for slurm or other scheduler systems